 For a long time, I hated Nina Simone.
 For me, her voice was a portent of sadness.
-If upon coming home from school I heard her music as I walked up the stairs to our house I knew what kind of day it had been.
+If, upon coming home from school, I heard her music as I walked up the stairs to our house, I knew what kind of day it had been.
 My mother would either be locked in her bedroom or defiantly sitting in the living room smoking a cigarette amid the aftermath.
 My mother almost religiously wore a wig except in those moments.
-Looking back, I believe that it was a part of her baring her soul.
+Looking back, I believe it was a part of her baring her soul.
 It was a statement to my father.
 Look at the thing you hurt.
 See the soul that you bruised.
 Broken glass, flowerpots, and whatever else was unfortunate enough to have been in the way of another argument strewn about her feet.